Picovoice/orca/binding/web/README.md

 ### Orca Properties

-To obtain the set of valid punctuation symbols, call `.validPunctuationSymbols`.
+To obtain the complete set of valid characters, call `.validCharacters`.
 To retrieve the maximum number of characters allowed, call `.maxCharacterLimit`.
 The sample rate of Orca is `.sampleRate`.

 ### Clean Up